maximilianMairinger/imageWeb/README.md

 # Web image

-Image optimisation and compression for the web.
+Image optimization and compression for the web.
 Bulk resize and compress them for dynamic resource deployment.
 Intended for preload images, thumbnails, client dependent compression algorithms (avif for browsers that support it), end device dependent resolution (4K screen => 4K image)

 ## Installation